Six Steps to ARA Professional Status

 Step 1 – Self-Assessment

-- Download the competency framework summary and the three competency framework areas summary here: https://archivesandrecords.smapply.io/
+- Download the competency framework document and self-assessment form: https://archivesandrecords.smapply.io/

-- Tick all of the competencies you think apply to you
+- Choose the competencies you think apply to you

-- Align your completed self-assessment with the submission criteria of the membership levels to understand which level you may already qualify for and identify the additional competencies and work required to reach the next level
+- Align your completed self-assessment form with the submission criteria for Foundation, Registered and Fellow status to understand which you may already qualify for.
+Identify the additional competencies and work required for you to reach the next levels.

 Step 2 – Find a Mentor

-With your mentor you should agree how you are going to work together, share your latest CV and completed self-assessment and document key milestones.
+With your mentor you should agree how you are going to work together, share your latest CV and completed self-assessment and document key milestones, such as the drafting of each competency form.
 If there are other colleagues, professionals or networks known to you, we would encourage you to reach out to them for additional guidance and support.

 Step 3 – Enrol onto the programme